karisigurd4/Relay/README.md

 **RelayGameObject Component**

+Iterates over all components attached to the same GameObject, built in as well as custom scripts and exposes check boxes for all public properties.
 Check which properties of a game object you want to distribute over the network to automatically synchronize them across clients.
 Also enables RPC for **ANY** method on **ANY** component attached to the same game object.

 ![Relay game object](Documentation/Images/RelayGameObjectComponent.PNG)